w0xter/grasshopper-mcp/README.md

 1. **Install the Grasshopper MCP Component**

+   **Method 1: Download the pre-compiled GH_MCP.gha file (Recommended)**

-   Copy the `GH_MCP.gha` file to the Grasshopper components folder:
+   Download the [GH_MCP.gha](https://github.com/alfredatnycu/grasshopper-mcp/raw/master/releases/GH_MCP.gha) file directly from the GitHub repository and copy it to the Grasshopper components folder:
    ```
    %APPDATA%\Grasshopper\Libraries\
    ```

+   **Method 2: Build from source**

+   If you prefer to build from source, clone the repository and build the C# project using Visual Studio.

 2. **Install the Python MCP Bridge Server**